 When we think of infant sleep, often parents believe that they need schedules.
 That they must have their infant to sleep by a certain time and it must be the same each night.
 I remember watching a lecture by Dr. Wendy Hall at UBC who made an off-hand comment that no good parent would ever put their infant to bed after 8pm.
 As a mother of a night owl, I can say that I both laughed out loud and wanted to smack some sense into her when I heard this.
 This type of comment instills in parents that they should not be listening to their babies, but rather some arbitrary time that others have set.

 But here’s the dirty little secret – babies will sleep at all times.
 Especially young babies.
-And even older infants and toddlers can be night owls and it doesn’t make you a bad parent.
+Even older infants and toddlers can be night owls and it doesn’t make you a bad parent.

 Outside of just not fitting all babies, though, a schedule can pose problems on its own.
 For one, it assumes that babies experience the days as the same, that they have the same amount of energy spent by a certain time of time and are always ready for sleep at the same time.
 If you happen to have a baby for whom this is the case, you don’t need a schedule, your baby will fall asleep on cue.
 And if you don’t, you are far more likely to have a stress-free bedtime if you follow your baby’s cues as to when he or she starts to get tired and then initiate the bedtime routine (which may take longer or shorter amounts of time on a given night when you don’t’ have it down to the minute à la scheduling).
 Think of how successful you are in going to bed when you’re not tired and you should see that the same will go for an infant.
 This can lead to tears (baby and mom), frustration, anxiety, and all sorts of unpleasantness that no one wants.